 A state-imposed COVID-19 vaccination mandate went into effect Sept.
 19 for all district employees.
 Those who opt not to become vaccinated will be subject to COVID-19 testing.

-When asked if the absences were due to the statewide vaccine mandate, Komitas said in an email statement that yesterday was the first day testing was offered to staff and they have until next Monday (Sept .27) to provide proof of a test this week if they haven’t provided proof of vaccination.
+When asked if the absences were because of the statewide vaccine mandate, Komitas said in an email that Sept.
+20 was the first day testing was offered to staff and they have until Sept.
+27 to provide proof of a test done this week if they haven’t provided proof of vaccination.

 “I can’t say that it’s tied to the call out of the 24 drivers and 15 monitors this morning,” she added.

 Elementary schools, however, were open for in-person attendance at normal times.
-In a statement posted on the district’s website early Tuesday morning, parents and guardians were advised that buses would still run “but there will likely be large delays” and absences would be excused.
+In a statement posted on the district’s website early Tuesday, Sept.
+21, parents and guardians were advised that buses would still run, “but there will likely be large delays,” and absences would be excused.

-Early learning classes were also canceled on Tuesday due to the bus driver shortage, with the exception of the deaf and hard of hearing program.
+Early-learning classes also were canceled Sept.
+21 due to the bus driver shortage, with the exception of the deaf and hard of hearing program.
 Out of district placement students still attended school as normal with transportation not impacted.
 Elementary instruction for East View Academy students was in person and with bus service.

-Transportation has been a concern throughout OSD 308 since the start of the 2021-2022 school year.
-The first day of school for students enrolled in the Early Learners program was delayed by several days and bus routes across the district were consolidated due to an “extreme” shortage among drivers from outside companies contracted by the district, according to the district.
+Transportation has been a concern throughout District 308 since the start of the 2021-22 school year.
+The first day of school for students enrolled in the Early Learners program was delayed by several days and bus routes across the district were consolidated because of an “extreme” shortage among drivers from outside companies contracted by District 308, according to the district.

 The consolidation of routes led to “more students on a bus, as well as possibly longer bus rides,” a letter from Chief Financial Officer John Petzke to families read.